andy-ch3n/Imprint.GG-MVP/README.md

+# MVP - Minimum Viable Product

-# MVP - Hackreactor project where we had to make a minimum viable product on any topic of choice in 48 hours.
+- Hackreactor project where we had to make a minimum viable product on any topic of choice in 48 hours.

 **Built With**